CodeWithAloha/HIERR/prisma/dataimport/README.md

       1. id: The ID is the polis survey ID from polis
       2. title: The title of the polis survey
       3. description: A short description of the pol.is survey
+7. In the SurveyRules sheet, add the following headers:
+   1. id surveyId questionId requiredAnswerId
+      1. id: The ID of the survey rule
+      2. surveyId: The ID of the pol.is survey that requires the rule
+      3. questionId: The ID of the question in the pol.is survey that requires the specific answer
+      4. requiredAnswerId: The answerId that qualifies as a correct answer to show that pol.is survey
-7. Add your questions to the questions sheet
+8. Add your questions to the questions sheet
-8. Add your answers to the answers sheet
+9. Add your answers to the answers sheet
+10. Add any survey rules to the survey rules sheet
+    1. **Note:** Any rules that are added will mean that the assoicated pol.is survey will not display unless that corresponding answer ID is selected
-9. Download the Questions sheet as a csv and name it "questions.csv"
+11. Download the Questions sheet as a csv and name it "questions.csv"
-10. Download the Answers sheet as a csv and name it "answers.csv"
+12. Download the Answers sheet as a csv and name it "answers.csv"
+13. Download the SurveyRules sheet as a csv and name it "survey_rules.csv"
+14. Download the PolisSurveys sheet as a csv and name it "polis_surveys.csv"
-11. Add questions.csv and answers.csv to the dataimport folder
+15. Add the downloaded csvs to the data import folder
-12. Run
+16. Run

 ```console
 pip install -r requirements.txt